-‘Tax us more’: Group of ultrarich urge 2020 presidential candidates for a wealth tax
+‘Tax us more’: Group of ultrarich urge 2020 presidential candidates to back wealth tax

 A group of ultrarich Americans wants to pay more in taxes, saying the nation has a “moral, ethical and economic responsibility” to ensure that they do.

-In an open letter addressed to the 2020 presidential candidates and published Monday on Medium, the 18 signatories urged political leaders to support a wealth tax on the richest one-tenth of the richest 1% of Americans.
+In an open letter addressed to the 2020 presidential candidates and published Monday on Medium, the 18 signatories urged political leaders to support a wealth tax on the richest one-10th of the richest 1% of Americans.
 “On us,” they wrote.

 “The next dollar of new tax revenue should come from the most financially fortunate, not from middle-income and lower-income Americans.”